Air Travel With a Pet

 One last bathroom break might be nice.
 If you've arrived early enough to walk the pooch, go down to the ground floor and into the parking area.
 Ask at the information desk where you can find some grassy spaces and trees for shade.

 Pet check-in is at over-sized baggage.
-When we went, they taped up the crate for us then we said our last 'bye before they wheeled off the pets to board.
+When we went, they taped up the crate for us then we said our last 'bye' before they wheeled off the pets to board.

 Declare your pet on the customs card before arrival.